NTaylorMullen/LSPVirtualDocuments/Documents/EmbeddedLanguageLSPExpansion.md

 ### Manging Virtual Text Document State

-Virtual document state (i.e. what content should the JavaScript hidden document have in an HTML scenario) is managed via `workspace/applyEdit` requests from server -> client.
-Ultimately it enables a server to create, edit or delete a virtual text document when it sees fit.
+Virtual document state (i.e. what content should the JavaScript hidden document have in an HTML scenario) is managed via `textDocument/open`, `textDocument/close` and `workspace/applyEdit` requests from server -> client.
+Ultimately it enables a server to open, edit or close a virtual text document when it sees fit.

 - [Example](#documentStateExample)
 - [Spec](#spec_VirtualTextDocumentStateManagement)